Welcome to Dinnington Group Practice

 Each of our surgeries is accessible to patients using a wheelchair.

-This is the best advice we can give you at this time and we hope it is useful.
+This is the best advice we can give you for the time being and we hope it is useful.
 Please do take a look at it before you call the surgery.
 We will aim to regularly update this section.

-For more information you can find the official government Coronavirus (COVID-19) guidance here or you can join the governments WhatsApp Coronavirus Information Service.
+For more information about Coronavirus (COVID-19) access the official government Coronavirus (COVID-19) guidance or join the governments WhatsApp Coronavirus Information Service.
 Simply add +44 7860 064422 to your contacts and send a WhatsApp message saying “Hi”.

 If you have any other questions or queries that may benefit our community then please do let us know.